Length: 10.8 km (6.7 miles), terrain contains one gentle hill

 National Mall and monuments

 For more running routes, see the Route List.

-Sometimes I'm overcome by a normally dormant feeling of hope, a stirring of pride.
+Sometimes I'm overcome by a usually dormant feeling of hope, a stirring of pride.
 It doesn't happen often, but, suddenly, there it was when I checked into my hotel in Washington last week.
 Washington is back to life.

-The city has seen dark times as the murder capital of America (a difficult honor to achieve in the drug-fueled gang wars of 1980s American cities).
+The city had seen dark times as the murder capital of America (a difficult honor to achieve in the drug-fueled gang wars of 1980s American cities).
 But a coalition of urban pioneers who risked their lives and fortunes to bring back one seedy neighborhood after another has breathed new life into this city, and the results are a livable community full of breath-taking sights.